Promoting healthier habits in college students through a nostalgic and playful accountability partner for intrinsic motivation.

 How might we encourage college students to be more conscious of their health and diet?

-RESEARCH
+USER RESEARCH

-Understanding why and in what situations students use DoorDash
+Understanding why and in what situations students use DoorDash.

 Laziness